JrRadiant/RandPlayNX/README.md

 ## How to use:
 * First of all, count all your games in your Switch library.
 You can do it faster by counting lines at the All Games screen first, then multiple it by 6 and add the additional X<6 if needed.
 * So, you have 128 games installed for example.
+(No more than 3000 games, please. ^^)
 * Then launch the app, press A.
 * Enter the number your of games (128).
 * Maroon is a number of horizontal lines to skip